Apprenticeship levy transfer funding

 You must only use the funds for training and assessment for:

 - apprenticeship standards that are a new start.
-This means it will be a future start after the funding date outlined above
+This means it will be a future start after the application has been received

 - either new apprentices or existing employees doing apprenticeship standards